-If you have trouble with the control panel on the left-hand side, you can use the manual override control panel on the right-hand side.
+If you have trouble with the control panel on the left-hand side, you can use the manual override control panel in the centre toolbox on the left-hand side.
+To use the hydraulic levers, remove the protective cover over the levers.
+Another manual override control panel is inside the boom base for the boom and winches levers.